 Results 1–10 of 20 for "Psychology Topic"X related to "Memory Researchers Explain Latest..."
-Refine Your Search Refine Your Search TopicTherapy (10)Emotional health (5)Stress (4)Teens (4)Aging (3) 39 more... [+] Alzheimer's (3)Disability (3)Human rights (3)Sexuality (3)Trauma (3)Women & men (3)Children (2)Ethics (2)Law & psychology (2)Parenting (2)Sleep (2)Socioeconomic status (2)Testing issues (2)Abortion (1)ADHD (1)Anger (1)Autism (1)Bipolar disorder (1)Bullying (1)Death & dying (1)Depression (1)Education (1)Hate crimes (1)Health disparities (1)Hypnosis (1)Intelligence (1)Kids & the media (1)Marriage & divorce (1)Military (1)Money (1)Natural disasters (1)Obesity (1)Post-traumatic Stress Disorder (1)Race (1)Safety & design (1)Schizophrenia (1)Sexual abuse (1)Suicide (1)Violence (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 20 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Learning & MemoryLearning is the acquisition of skill or knowledge, while memory is the expression of what you’ve acquired.
+Refine Your Search Refine Your Search TopicTherapy (4)Aging (3)Alzheimer's (3)Children (3)Stress (3) 23 more... [+] Teens (3)Emotional health (2)Parenting (2)Testing issues (2)ADHD (1)Anxiety (1)Bullying (1)Depression (1)Disability (1)Education (1)Ethics (1)Hypnosis (1)Intelligence (1)Kids & the media (1)Law & psychology (1)Military (1)Obesity (1)Post-traumatic Stress Disorder (1)Safety & design (1)Trauma (1)Violence (1)Women & men (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 20 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Learning & MemoryLearning is the acquisition of skill or knowledge, while memory is the expression of what you’ve acquired.
 If you acquire the new skill or knowledge slowly and laboriously, that’s learning.
-If acquisition occurs instantly, that’s making a memory.Psychology Topic 2.Alzheimer's DiseaseAlzheimer’s disease is a chronic brain disease that gradually erodes an individual’s memory, intellectual abilities and personality, eventually impairing the ability to think, speak or perform such basic tasks as getting dressed or eating.Psychology Topic 3.SleepMillions of people don’t get enough sleep (such as by suffering from insomnia), resulting in such problems as daytime sleepiness, poor decision-making, interference with learning, and accidents.
-Learn how to be better rested.Psychology Topic 4.HypnosisHypnosis is a technique in which clinicians make suggestions to individuals who have undergone a procedure designed to relax them and focus their minds.
+If acquisition occurs instantly, that’s making a memory.Psychology Topic 2.Alzheimer's DiseaseAlzheimer’s disease is a chronic brain disease that gradually erodes an individual’s memory, intellectual abilities and personality, eventually impairing the ability to think, speak or perform such basic tasks as getting dressed or eating.Psychology Topic 3.HypnosisHypnosis is a technique in which clinicians make suggestions to individuals who have undergone a procedure designed to relax them and focus their minds.
 It is used to treat conditions including pain, anxiety, mood disorders, and smoking.Psychology Topic 4.IntelligenceIntelligence refers to intellectual functioning.
 IQ tests compare your performance with other people your age taking the same test, but they don't measure other kinds of intelligence, such as social intelligence, which is the expertise people bring to their interactions with others.Psychology Topic 5.StressStress can interfere with normal living, damage your physical health or cause difficulties with concentration or mood.
 Psychology Topic 6.DepressionPeople with depression may lack pleasure in daily activities, significant weight loss or gain, insomnia or excessive sleeping, lack of energy, inability to concentrate, feelings of worthlessness or guilt and thoughts of death or suicide.Psychology Topic 7.Workplace IssuesWork defines people in the most basic way, which is one reason retirement is so difficult for many people.
-Other issues include matching people and jobs, finding ways to reduce workplace stress and studying motivation and job satisfaction.Psychology Topic 8.Testing IssuesInformation about psychological testing issues, including the development, creation, administration, scoring and interpretation of psychological tests of abilities such as intelligence or aptitudes; personality (e.g., traits, attitudes); and mental health, including neurological disorders.Psychology Topic 9.ObesityObesity is marked by excess accumulation of body fat caused by genetic factors and behavioral factors — especially eating too much and exercising too little.
-Obesity can lead to diabetes, heart disease, sleep apnea and other problems.Psychology Topic 10.Emotional HealthEmotional health can lead to success in work, relationships and health.
-Happy people are more likely to work toward goals, find the resources they need and attract others with their energy and optimism.Psychology Topic Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 20 for "Psychology Topic"X related to "Memory Researchers Explain Latest..."
+Other issues include matching people and jobs, finding ways to reduce workplace stress and studying motivation and job satisfaction.Psychology Topic 8.Testing IssuesInformation about psychological testing issues, including the development, creation, administration, scoring and interpretation of psychological tests of abilities such as intelligence or aptitudes; personality (e.g., traits, attitudes); and mental health, including neurological disorders.Psychology Topic 9.AgingPsychologists who work with older adults — geropsychologists — assess mental functioning, depression and other problems, as well as design policies and services to enhance the quality of life of older people and their caregivers.Psychology Topic 10.AnxietyAnxiety is characterized by feelings of tension, worried thoughts and physical changes.
+Anxiety disorders such as panic disorder and obsessive compulsive disorder (OCD) cause recurring intrusive thoughts or concerns and physical symptoms such as sweating, trembling, dizziness or a rapid heartbeat.Psychology Topic Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 20 for "Psychology Topic"X related to "Memory Researchers Explain Latest..."